Sapna NYC offers culturally competent and linguistically accessible services so that our community can thrive in their new home country

 Sapna NYC Team

 At Sapna NYC, we see ourselves as part of the community we serve, looking to preserve the culture and community, while supporting vulnerable populations and tackling issues that push our communities into isolation, poor health, and poverty.

 Sapna NYC’s Frontline Staff

-Bilingual in Bengali and English, our Community Health Workers (CHWs) are the heart of Sapna.
+Trilingual in Bengali, Hindi, and English, our Community Health Workers (CHWs) and Case Workers are the heart of Sapna.
 They are leaders in creating and delivering culturally competent and linguistically accessible services for all.
 A CHW shares language and culture with the community they serve.
 As a peer, they are trusted and respected by the community.
 Our CHWs provide education and training to the women, empowering them to lead healthier lives and to work towards realizing their dreams.